dalecope/photowebsite/README.md

 1.  pr.new and create a stackblitz account connecting it to your github account
 2.  open the github project.
 In this case at: [https://github.com/dalecope/photowebsite]
 3.  add "pr.new"[https://PR.NEW/github.com/dalecope/photowebsite]
+4. Update, Save, Commit directly to the main branch if desired.
+5. Or...
+Create an Issue in github
+	- Person assigns and works in a push branch
+	- Pull request is made and approved with merge into the current branch
+	- Delete pull request branch

 After updates is currently deploying to vercel site at:  https://photowebsite-fhc2cl7d5-dalecopes-projects.vercel.app/